QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     \min_x F(x)^T F(x)

-While :math:`F(x)^T F(x) \to R`, and hence this problem could technically use any nonlinear optimizer, it is useful to exploit the structure of the problem
+While :math:`F(x)^T F(x) \to R`, and hence this problem could technically use any nonlinear optimizer, it is useful to exploit the structure of the problem.

-In particular, the Jacobian of :math:`F(x)`, can be used to approximate the Hessian of the objective
+In particular, the Jacobian of :math:`F(x)`, can be used to approximate the Hessian of the objective.

-As with most nonlinear optimization problems, the benefits will typically become evident only when analytical or automatic differentiation is possible
+As with most nonlinear optimization problems, the benefits will typically become evident only when analytical or automatic differentiation is possible.

-If :math:`M = N` and we know a root :math:`F(x^*) = 0` to the system of equations exists, then NLS is the defacto method for solving large **systems of equations**
+If :math:`M = N` and we know a root :math:`F(x^*) = 0` to the system of equations exists, then NLS is the defacto method for solving large **systems of equations**.

-An implementation of NLS is given in `LeastSquaresOptim.jl <https://github.com/matthieugomez/LeastSquaresOptim.jl>`_
+An implementation of NLS is given in `LeastSquaresOptim.jl <https://github.com/matthieugomez/LeastSquaresOptim.jl>`_.

 From the documentation